declanomara/eigentask/README.md

 EigenTask is a [Svelte](https://svelte.dev/) 5 app built with a [FastAPI](https://fastapi.tiangolo.com/) backend.
 It uses [KeyCloak](https://www.keycloak.org/) for user management, [PostgreSQL](https://www.postgresql.org/) with [Alembic](https://alembic.sqlalchemy.org/en/latest/) for database migrations, and [Redis](https://redis.io/) for session storage and caching.

-The guiding philosophy EigenTask's design is to minimize vendor lock-in and promote FOSS for the benefit of all.
+The guiding philosophy of EigenTask's design is to minimize vendor lock-in and promote FOSS for the benefit of all.

 ## Project layout